gh-andre/KeePassFont/README.md

 Font changes need to be applied in two steps.
 Do not change `MainForm_Events.cs` and `MainForm_Functions.cs` forms in either of these steps.

+Make sure the C# editor is set to use 4-space tab indents to make changes more concise and visible.

 For the first step, Visual Studio must be switched to 100% scaling mode, as described below.